octo-technology/OpenTezos/docs/blockchain-basics/other-consensuses.md

 ## Liquid Proof-of-Stake (LPoS)
 Tezos has developed LPoS, an evolution of DPoS.
 Though delegation is optional.
 As opposed to DPoS, any user can become a validator if he has enough coins.
 If he doesn't, then he has the choice to delegate.
 The idea is to dilute even more the mining activity and to increase inclusion.

 In LPoS, a validator is called a **baker**.
 Any user owning enough coins can become a baker.
-Suppose a user wants to benefit from baking but doesn't own enough coins or have enough technical knowledge.
+Suppose a user wants to benefit from baking but doesn't own enough coins or doesn't have enough technical knowledge.
 In that case, he can _delegate_ his coins to _bakers_, thereby benefiting from a portion of the transaction fees.

 The probability of winning a bake is proportional to the amount invested.
 The baking time is organized in cycles, and coins are locked during this time.